grafana/loki/README.md

 Once you have promtail, Loki, and Grafana running, continue with [our usage docs](./docs/usage.md) on how to query your logs.

+### Advanced documentation

-There is also an [API documentation](./docs/api.md) available for alternative ways of getting logs into Loki.
+- [API documentation](./docs/api.md) for alternative ways of getting logs into Loki
+- [Operations](./docs/operations.md) for important aspects of running Loki

 ## Getting Help